 Most countries tend to have their own security laws as well as AML/KYC regulations.
 Consequently, token issuers are supposed to be aware of the different regulations in the countries where they’re going to launch their tokens.

 On the whole, depending on the token’s features, it can be subject to many other regulated money-services laws and even commodity regulations.
 Therefore, before tokenizing a real estate property, you should carefully and methodically plan the strategy so as to ensure the smoothness and effectiveness of the tokenization procedure.

-Did you know that gold can also be tokenized?
+Gold can also be tokenized!
 Here's everything about the gold tokenization process and its benefits

 What do the processes of tokenizing real estate consist of?